Dissolution of Czechoslovakia: Partition into two entities

 By 1991, the Czech Republic's GDP per capita was some 20% higher than Slovakia's.
 Transfer payments from the Czech budget to Slovakia, which had been the rule in the past, were stopped in January 1991.

 Many Czechs and Slovaks desired the continued existence of a federal Czechoslovakia.
 However, the politicians of leading Slovak parties in Parliament, notably the Slovak National Party, would stand to benefit politically if the country were split in two, and advocated a looser form of complete independence and sovereignty.
 For a few years, political parties re-emerged, but Czech parties had little or no presence in Slovakia and vice versa.
 To have a functioning state, the government demanded continued control from Prague, but Slovaks continued to ask for decentralisation.

-In 1992, the Czech Republic elected Václav Klaus and others, who demanded either an even tighter federation ("viable federation") or two independent states.
+In 1992, the Czech Republic elected Václav Klaus and others, who demanded either a tighter federation ("viable federation") or two independent states.
 Vladimír Mečiar and other leading Slovak politicians wanted a kind of confederation.
 Both sides opened frequent and intense negotiations in June.
 On 17 July, the Slovak parliament adopted the declaration of independence of the Slovak nation.
-Six days later, Klaus and Mečiar agreed to secede Czechoslovakia into two separate states at a meeting in Bratislava.
-Czechoslovak President Václav Havel resigned, rather than oversee the secession, which he had opposed.
+Six days later, Klaus and Mečiar agreed to partition Czechoslovakia into two separate states at a meeting in Bratislava.
+Czechoslovak President Václav Havel resigned, rather than oversee the partition, which he had opposed.

 In a September 1992 opinion poll, only 37% of Slovaks and 36% of Czechs favoured dissolution.

 The goal of negotiations switched to achieving a peaceful division.
-Peaceful division was prioritized as the process ran in parallel with the violent breakup of Yugoslavia (another formerly socialist, Slavic federal state created after the dissolution of Austria-Hungary).
-On 13 November, the Federal Assembly passed Constitution Act 541, which settled the division of property between the Czech lands and Slovakia.
+Peaceful division was prioritized as the process ran in parallel with the violent breakup of Yugoslavia (another formerly socialist, Slavic federal state created in 1918 after the dissolution of Austria-Hungary).

+On 13 November 1992, the Federal Assembly passed Constitution Act 541, which settled the division of property between the Czech lands and Slovakia.
 With Constitution Act 542, passed on 25 November, they agreed to the secession of Czechoslovakia into two entities as of 31 December 1992.

 The partition occurred without violence and so was thus said to be "velvet", much like the "Velvet Revolution", which had preceded it and had been accomplished by massive peaceful demonstrations and actions.
 In contrast, other post-communist breakups (such as the Soviet Union and Yugoslavia) involved violent conflict.
 Czechoslovakia is the only former Eastern Bloc state that had an entirely peaceful breakup.
-In the following years, as Slovakia's economy struggled, Slovaks began to describe the dissolution as a "sandpaper divorce".
+At the beginning of 1993, as Slovakia's economy struggled, Slovaks said the dissolution was a "sandpaper divorce".